r-a-h/lattinscider.com/index.md

 On March 5th, we planted the first seed trays in the Greenhouse behind the Mill.
 These starters will be for our plants *and* yours.
-Please call the farmo or visit to see what's available.
+Please call the farm or visit to see what's available.

 ### Come in for Apple Fritters & Hot Cider on Thursdays, Fridays, and Saturdays!